 The Chapada mine is located in Goias state, Brazil, and is a 21-million- to 22-million-tonne-per-year coppergold mine that began production in 2007.
-It is projected to produce 120 million pounds of copper in 2017.
-Chapada's assumed mine life is approximately 17 years.
-Significant mine life upside potential exists if mineral resources are converted to mineral reserves (source: Yamana's website), and the copper interest is referenced to a 700-square-kilometre land package that has delivered several recent discoveries and remains significantly underexplored.
+It produced 127.3 million pounds of copper in 2017, an increase over the original guidance provided by Yamana of 120 million pounds.
+Yamana's guidance for 2018 is 120 million pounds of copper, with an expected mine life of approximately 20 years.
+Significant mine life upside potential exists if mineral resources are converted to mineral reserves and the copper interest is referenced to a 700-square-kilometre land package that has delivered several recent discoveries and remains significantly underexplored.
 Further details on Chapada can be found on Yamana's website.